hermannsorgel/Logseq-Slasher/README.md

 ## If

-If you do not want to install another plugin, or just do not like my approach, try this query:
+If you also struggle with deleting pages, but do not want to install another plugin, or just do not like my approach, try this query:

 ```clojure
 {:query [:find (pull ?page [*])